arHSM/discord-builds-dissector/README.md

 Discord builds.

-Currently there are dissectors present for the web builds only but soon I'll be adding dissectors for Developer Portal builds and Android/iOS builds *(these are going to be generic hermes bytecode decompilers)*.
+Currently there are dissectors present for the web builds only but soon I'll be adding dissectors for Developer Portal builds.

 You can view the different files in the [`./dissector`](./dissector) folder to see how things work, I've done extensive research on the web client and have